 Assessors making referrals to Receiving Agencies should make every effort to connect the household to a contact at the Receiving Agency, regardless of the Receiving Agency's access to HMIS.
 At minimum, this involves a warm referral where Assessors contact the Receiving Agency through a phone call to inform them of the referral, preferably with the household present.
 This improves understanding when the household presents at the Receiving Agency because the Receiving Agency knows about the referral beforehand.
+Additionally, Assessors should share any contact information the client permits with the receiving agency so they have a way to contact the client after the warm hand off.
 With this connection, referrals become more than just providing households with a list of places to go and providers to contact.